Geomagnetic constraints on Millicharged Dark Matter

 {\it \textbf{Acknowledgement}}.
-We would like to thank Itay Bloch and Saarik Kalia for useful discussions and also Yuxin Liu for the insight and discussion on the constraint from the photon time delay of pulsars.
-L.W. is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12275134, No. 12335005, and No. 12147228.
+We would like to thank Haipeng An, Itay Bloch, Wei Ji, Saarik Kalia and Yuxin Liu for useful discussions.
+L.W. is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12275134 and No. 12335005.
+B.Z. is supported by the NSFC under Grant No. 12275232.
 J.S. is supported by the National Key Research and Development Program of China under Grants No. 2020YFC2201501 and No. 2021YFC2203004, Peking University under startup Grant No. 7101302974, the NSFC under Grants No. 12025507, No. 12150015, No. 12450006, and the Key Research Program of Frontier Science of the Chinese Academy of Sciences (CAS) under Grant No. ZDBS-LY-7003.
 Q.Y. is supported by the NSFC under Grant No. 12220101003 and the Project for Young Scientists in Basic Research of the CAS under Grant No. YSBR-061.

-B.Z. is supported by the NSFC under Grant No. 12275232.
+{\it \textbf{Data availability}}.
+The datasets generated during and/or analysed during the current study are available from the corresponding author on request.

+{\it \textbf{Code availability}}.
+The custom computer codes used to generate results are available from the corresponding author on request.

 \onecolumngrid

 {S.\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {\Roman{section}} {\Alph{subsection}}

 [1]{